 Citations are links from external authoritative websites, and the more authoritative the better.
 Those website listings should contain accurate and consistent NAP data across the Web.
 Examples of inconsistencies: Smith Co.
 LLC vs. Smith Co., Charlie’s Killer Crepes vs. Charlies’ Killer Crepes, 1-800-555-1212 vs. 800.555.1212 vs. 800-555-1212.
 Descriptions may need to vary slightly due to allowed lengths, but should still be very similar and highly brand and keyword relevant.
 Address listings may vary slightly depending on the search engine data: 1234 Main St. Northeast vs. 1234 Main Street NE.
 If you enter your address and the data provider suggests an alternate format, use their format.
 Double check that the map marker is correct and suggest corrections if needed.
 Business categories can and will vary amongst directories – be prepared with a number of options.

 Almost all NAP data will be in directory listings, e.g. Google Places, Bing Business Portal, ExpressUpdate, Acxiom, BBB, Yelp, Angies’ List, etc. There is no need to pay for any services at any level.
 For instance: Yahoo will charge you $30/month to place a listing and replicate it to other websites.
 However, they receive data from InfoGroup, where you can add your data for free.

 You will spend a lot of time creating and/or updating your business data.
 Fortunately this task can occur at your pace.
 But the sooner you control and correct your information, the faster the SEO results and the less customer confusion.
 Once you’ve claimed and cleaned up a large portion of your information, you will find less and less to update, and that correct listings are propagating far beyond your initial reach.

 Note: there is an important difference between a Local Business and a Service Area Business (SAB).
 A local business is a location that customers will visit - salon, bank, etc. An area business may be a locsksmith, contractor, etc. If you are a SAB, you should hide your address on your website and listings, but make sure to add your service area to your website and listings.
-Google has a helpful article showing the differences.
+There is a helpful article showing the differences.